nitinkgp23/nitinkgp23.github.io/_posts/2020-09-23-A to Z- guide to your campus placements.md

     Once tests begin, stop solving new questions from LeetCode.
 This is the time to:
     + Revise all standard questions/concepts.
 Revise the notes that you prepared from your Phase I.
     + Solve questions from Placement Docs.
 You will be surprised to see the previous year questions that company asked.
 You will have seen none of them in LeetCode/InterviewBit, and this may seem a bit scary.
 But don't worry.
 Questions that are asked in placement tests are generally new, which you haven't seen before, and hence you need to practice these questions.
+Placement Docs are regularly updated in this [facebook group](https://www.facebook.com/groups/1540488506008368/).

 2. **Interview preparation**